 Consider the sheen, UV protection and intended use of the paint, and will the brushes and equipment used give a quality finish that screams ‘professional painter’?

 Planning to paint safely is the most critical element of a paint job.
-Always paint in well-ventilated rooms, use appropriate goggles and safety wear and follow manufacturer's recommendations for all paint, materials and equipment used.
+Painting should be done in well-ventilated rooms, with appropriate goggles and safety wear while following the manufacturer's recommendations for all paint, materials and equipment used.

-The paint job isn't finished the moment you step back and admire your handiwork!
+The paint job isn't finished the moment your painter steps back to admire their handiwork!

 Allow time for a thorough clean-up which will involve cleaning all paintbrushes, spray guns, trays, and rollers.
-Dust sheets must be removed, and the home or property should be as immaculate as you found it BEFORE the painting job can be considered done and dusted.
+Dust sheets must be removed, and the home or property should be as immaculate as your painter found it before the painting job can be considered done and dusted.

 Service.com.au will help you find the most suitable painter for your home or commercial painting job no matter how small or large.